Sir Roger Douglas to quit parliament

 He says he plans to spend more time with his grandchildren and help his daughter set up her new business.

-Next story in Political: Labour wants more consultation on trade negotiations
+Next story in Politics: Labour wants more consultation on trade negotiations

 Copyright © 2011, Radio New Zealand